rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 *"Father's constellation"* - said Hannah, recognising the pattern.

 *"Wait!
 Who's father?
-Do you have a father?"* - answered Amir with a hint if anxiety in his voice as he tried to get his messy hair back in a presentable form.
+Do you have a father?"* - answered Amir with a hint of anxiety in his voice as he tried to get his messy hair back in a presentable form.

-*"Not my father, everybody's father"* - she replied in an attempt to clarify, though it backfired as she noticed Amir distancing from her - *"Father is the name of one of the elders."*
+*"Not my father, everybody's father"* - she replied in an attempt to clarify, though it backfired; she noticed Amir distancing from her - *"Father is the name of one of the elders."*

 *"Ah, phew!"* - said Amir relieved - *"You got me there for a sec!"*